Arc weighted acyclic orientations and variations of degeneracy of graphs: Minor closed families of graphs

 \section{Minor closed families of graphs}

-A graph $H$ is a {\em minor} of a graph $G$ if by deleting a (possibly empty) set of vertices and edges and contracting a (possibly empty) set edges of $G$, we can obtain a graph isomorphic to $H$.
+A graph $H$ is a {\em minor} of a graph $G$ if by deleting vertices and edges and contracting edges of $G$, we can obtain a graph isomorphic to $H$.
 Assume ${\mathcal G}$ is a family of graphs.
 If $G \in \mathcal{G}$ and $G'$ is a minor of $G$ implies $G' \in \mathcal{G}$, then we say $\mathcal{G}$ is {\em minor closed}.
 A minor closed family $\mathcal{G}$ of graphs is {\em proper} if $\mathcal{G}$ does not contain all graphs.
-The family of planar graphs is a proper minor closed family of graphs, and proper minor closed families of graphs are viewed as generalization of planar graphs.
+The family of planar graphs is a proper minor closed family of graphs.
 Theorems about planar graphs usually have natural extensions to proper minor closed families of graphs.

 In this section, we prove the following result, which is an extension of Theorem \ref{thm-planar} to proper minor closed families of graphs.